-The DP FMEA is to be performed based on this Guide, IMCA M 166, IMCA M 178, IEC 60812, "DP Vessel Design Philosophy Guideline" by MTS, Annex 4 of IMO High Speed Craft Code or equivalents.
+The DP FMEA is to be performed based on this Guide, IMCA M 166, IEC 60812, "DP Vessel Design Philosophy Guidelines" by MTS, Annex 4 of IMO High Speed Craft Code or equivalents.

-The objective of the DP FMEA is to, at least, include the following:
+The objective of the DP FMEA is to, at a minimum, include the following:

-- i) Identify and provide recommendations to eliminate or mitigate the effects of all single faults and common mode failures in the vessel DP equipment which, if any occurs, would cause total or partial loss of station keeping capability. - ii) Demonstrate effective redundancy. - iii) Identify potential "hidden" failures and determine the effects of a second failure.
+- i) Identify and provide recommendations to eliminate or mitigate the effects of all single faults and common mode failures in the vessel DP equipment which, if any occurs, would cause total or partial loss of station keeping capability. - ii) Demonstrate effective redundancy. - iii) Identify potential "hidden" failures with the potential to defeat the DP redundancy concept.